-- 1905 – colombian
+- 1905 – Colombian

 - 1977 – blue

 The birds are somewhat round and fluffy.
 All the fluffiness helps to keep the hen warm through the cold winter months.

 Eyes are a reddish bay color and deeply set.

-Legs, toes, beaks and skin are all yellow.
+Legs, toes, beaks, and skin are all yellow.
 The legs are short and stout, widely placed for perfect balance.
 There are four toes to each foot.

-Comb, wattles, earlobes and face should all be a vibrant red.
+Comb, wattles, earlobes, and face should all be a vibrant red.
 The bird has a rose comb which is highly useful in cold, frosty climates.
 It is much better at tolerating frost and freezing than a more pronounced comb is.

-Some of the problems associated with these birds have been narrow backs, undersized chicks and poor hatches.
+Some of the problems associated with these birds have been narrow backs, little chicks, and poor hatches.